evansbenj/SulaRAD/6_automating_various_things.md

 ```

-Once we have the output for each species from the script above, I summarized them using this script:
+Once we have the output for each species from the script above, I summarized them using this script (19_colates_popgenstats_new.pl):

 ```perl
 #!/usr/bin/env perl